 - Local Professional Artist

-The Artist Selection Committees will be formed in November of each year.
-Once they are appointed, the committees will meet with staff and the on call artist to refine the themes, approaches, locations, and budget allocations of the projects.
-This information will then be utilized to develop the Call for Artists, which is essentially a Request for Qualifications.
-The on-call artist will review each Call for Artists and offer his/her insight, which will then be shared with the Artist Selection Committee for final review.
-The Call for Artists will then be shared with the Arts Commission for approval.
-This step will take from December to February to complete.
+Once the Committee members are appointed, the Committee will meet with staff and the Public Art Consultant to refine the theme, approach, location, budget allocation and potential community engagement plan of the project.
+This information will be utilized to develop the Call for Artists, which is essentially a Request for Qualifications.
+The Public Art Consultant will review each Call for Artists and offer insight, which will then be shared with the Committee for final review.
+The Call for Artists will be placed on the next Arts Commission agenda for approval.
+If approved, the Arts Commission will ask for staff to draft a memo to be sent to the City Council for review.

-Once the Arts Commission has approved the Call for Artists, each one will be released through Café, which is a website that is the national standard for connecting public artists with opportunities.
+Once the memo to City Council has been reviewed for 30 days, the Call for Artists will be released through a website for entry submissions and online jurying of public art.
 The Call for Artists will also be promoted locally and regionally through various email lists and media outlets.
-This step will take place from December to February, concurrent with the approval of the Call for Artists, and generally the Calls are open for 30 days.
+Call for Artists are open for 30 days unless specified by the Committee.

-The finalists are given approximately one month to develop their concepts for the project.
-The finalists will then present their concepts to the Artist Selection Committee.
-Ideally these presentations will be made in person, but if this is not feasible, then it can be done by Skype or on a conference call.
+Semi-finalists will be given thirty calendar days to develop and submit a final project proposal, including but not limited to; project description, site specific requests, materials, proposed budgets, detailed concept drawings and exhibits, and a maintenance and conservation plan.
+The semi-finalists will present their project proposal to the Committee, staff, Public Art Subcommittee, and Public Art Consultant.
+Ideally these presentations will be made in person, but if this is not feasible, then it can be done by video conference or on a conference call.

-The Artist Selection Committee presents their recommended artist/concept to the Arts Commission for approval.
-If the Arts Commission does not approve the recommended artist/concept, than the process begins again at Phase 2, with a review of the Call for Artists and the opportunity to change the members of the Artist Selection Committee for that project.
+The Arts Commissioner on the Committee presents the recommended project proposal to the Arts Commission for approval.
+If the Arts Commission does not approve the recommended project proposal, than the process begins again at phase two, with a review of the Call for Artists and the opportunity to change the members of the Committee for that project.

 APPEAL PERIOD (Phase 5)

-A thirty day appeal period will begin once the Arts Commission approves an artist/concept.
+A thirty day appeal period will begin once the City Council receives the memo for review of the artist/project proposal.
 The appeal can be made by a City Council member or a member of the community.
 If a project is appealed by a City Council member, no fee will be charged.
-If a public art project is appealed by a community member there will be a fee charged of $750.
+If a public art project is appealed by a community member there will be a fee charged to the community member of $750.
 This fee is to cover the staff time required to prepare the appeal.

 If a project is appealed by a City Council member or the community the project will be added to the next available City Council meeting agenda.
-The agenda report will include all of the background information required for the Council to make their determination.
-The Arts Commission Chair, or designee, will present to the Council all of the details on the selection process and reasons for why the artist/concept was selected.
-If there is no appeal within the 30 day appeal period, then staff will execute the contract with the artist, and the fabrication of the art piece will commence.
-This phase will occur after the approval of the project by the Arts Commission, which means appeals could occur as early as March and as late as July of each year.
+The agenda report will include all of the background information required for the City Council to make their determination.
+The Arts Commission Chair, or designee, will present to the City Council all of the details on the selection process and reasons for why the artist/project proposal was selected.
+If there is no appeal within the thirty day appeal period, then staff will execute the contract with the artist, and the fabrication of the art piece will commence.

-When the artist for each project is selected and a contract has been executed, then the artist will be paid two-thirds of the budgeted amount for the art work.
-This is done to assist the artist in purchasing the materials needed to create the art work.
-If the artist does not deliver their final art work, action will be taken to recoup the costs that had been paid.
+When the artist for each project is selected and a contract has been executed, then the artist will be paid dependent of the terms of the contract.
+This is done to assist the artist in purchasing the materials needed to create the art-work.
+If the artist does not deliver their final art-work, action will be taken to recoup the costs that had been paid.

-The artist has a pre-determined and agreed upon amount of time to complete the fabrication of the art work.
-This can vary greatly due to the nature of the piece, the size and scale needed, and the location the art work will be installed in.
-Several public art projects are part of Capital Improvement Projects (CIP), which will require flexibility and communication between the public art team and the CIP team.
+The artist has a pre-determined and agreed upon amount of time to complete the fabrication of the art-work.
+This can vary greatly due to the nature of the piece, the size and scale needed, and the location the art-work will be installed in.
+Several public art projects are part of Capital Improvement Projects (CIP), which will require flexibility and communication between the public art team and the Engineering Division staff.
 During the fabrication stage, the artist will keep staff up to date on their progress, and staff will give updates to the Artist Selection Committee and the Arts Commission.

-The artist will work with staff to install their completed art work once it has been completed.
+The artist will work with staff to install their completed art-work once it has been fabricated.
 Often the installation step involves input from staff of various divisions within the City of Santa Clarita, including Building and Safety, Capital Improvement Projects, Traffic, Parks, and Special Districts.
-Once the art work is installed, the artist will receive their final payment.
-This phase can take from a month to much longer depending on the project.
-Ideally, most of the projects will be completed within four to six months, but the timeline for this phase has to remain flexible.
+Once the art-work is installed, the artist will receive their final payment.

 - Press Releases